fuentesdt/pocketnet/README.md

 4) Run performance profiling with ```performance_profile.ipynb```

 A generic implementation of each architecture (pocket and non-pocket versions) is available in ```pocketnet.ipynb```.

+#### Convert ipynb to py
+---
+ipython3 nbconvert preprocess.ipynb --to python